 The object of arbitration is to expedite and facilitate the resolution of disputes by avoiding formalities, delays and the expense of ordinary litigation.

 The courts themselves have described arbitration as an important aspect of modern, commercial society which fulfills a significant need in settling disputes without having to resort to the courts.

-Arbitration services provided by Leonard E. Ireland, Jr.
+Binding arbitration services provided by Leonard E. Ireland, Jr.

 Mediating Disputes in the Following Areas:

 Personal Injury and Wrongful Death